 - A standard agreement form and a standard side-agreement form (MOU) have been created and are used as starting points for new agreements and renewals.
 Where different forms of agreement arise, anomalies and inconsistencies should be identified.
-Typically, Related Society MOUs are tailored on a per-case basis. - The MOU template(s) should be continually revised to reflect administrative and operational changes within ComSoc and IEEE - Agreements shall be publicized within the Society to insure that all commitments that have been entered into shall be honored. - Proposed amendments to agreements as well as agreements under discussion shall be forwarded to the President and VP-MGA for review and approval in consultation with the VP-CON and the VP-PUB. - Effort should be made to maintain contact with each Sister and Related Society. - Reciprocal publicity is a key feature in each agreement.
+Typically, Related Society MOUs are tailored on a per-case basis. - The MOU template(s) should be continually revised to reflect administrative and operational changes within ComSoc and IEEE - Agreements shall be publicized within the Society to ensure that all commitments that have been entered into shall be honored. - Proposed amendments to agreements and agreements under discussion shall be forwarded to the President and VP-MGA for review and approval in consultation with the VP-CON and VP-PUB. - Effort should be made to maintain contact with each Sister and Related Society. - Reciprocal publicity is a key feature in each agreement.
 Advertisements and articles from (and for) professional societies shall normally be handled by the -VP-PUB and the VP-CON working with the Director Magazines and ComSoc Staff.

 Whenever possible, target dates shall be set, and the responsible individual shall prepare periodic 'update reports' to the Vice President.
 As needed, progress shall be reported at BoG or OpCom meetings.
-(Reports shall be submitted to the Vice President prior to these meetings.)
-When necessary, the Vice President shall ask the Director or members of his/her Board to provide informal input to the Management Retreat or at OpCom meetings.
+(Reports shall be submitted to the Vice President prior to these meetings).
+When necessary, the VP shall ask the Director or members of his/her Board to provide input to Management Retreat or OpCom meetings.